 A carpet broom or rake is similar to an outdoor broom but with a stiff rubber head and bristles.
-You use a carpet broom the way you would an outdoor rake, pulling in toward you in short strokes.
+You use a carpet broom the way you would an outdoor rake, pulling it toward you in short strokes.
 This carpet broom loosens dust and debris while “fluffing up” carpet fibers, restoring their nap and texture.

-A carpet broom is an excellent choice for matted-down carpet, such as under doorways and where you once had heavy furniture.
+A carpet broom is an excellent choice for matted-down carpets, such as under doorways and where you once had heavy furniture.
 Vacuums are often unable to restore that nap, as their suction doesn’t pull thick carpet yarn enough to get it to stand upright again.

 Along with restoring nap, carpet brooms or rakes also loosen dirt, pet hair, human hair, and other debris wrapped around carpet yarn that vacuums overlook.
-When you use a carpet broom you might immediately notice a little pile of debris forming in the area being raked and an immediate improvement in carpet appearance!
+When you use a carpet broom, you might immediately notice a little pile of debris forming in the area being raked and an immediate improvement in carpet appearance!

-This carpet cleaning procedure is also an excellent choice for loosening ground-in or dried items before you apply cleaners or use other cleaning techniques, and for removing pet and human hair that tends to get wrapped around rug fibers.
+This carpet cleaning procedure is also an excellent choice for loosening ground-in or dried items before you apply cleaners or use other cleaning techniques and for removing pet and human hair that tends to get wrapped around rug fibers.
 As those hairs and other debris tend to clog vacuum filters and wrap themselves around their rollers, raking your carpet not only keeps rugs clean but also reduces wear and tear on your vacuum cleaner!

-Club soda is an excellent household cleaner, as its bubbling and fizzing action helps loosen dirt and debris, making it easier to remove those residues from many surfaces including carpet fibers.
+Club soda is an excellent household cleaner, as its bubbling and fizzing action helps loosen dirt and debris, making it easier to remove those residues from many surfaces, including carpet fibers.
 However, you need to use club soda the right way to get out stubborn stains and avoid actually spreading them around the carpet!

-Next, blot that soda onto the stain; avoiding rubbing it in or pushing it around.
+Next, blot that soda onto the stain, avoiding rubbing it in or pushing it around.
 Notice if the stain appears lighter; if so, repeat with more club soda until the stain disappears.
 If the stain doesn’t get lighter, mix equal parts white vinegar and water in a spray bottle and mist this mixture over the stain and soda.
-Wait 10 to 15 minutes for it to soak in thoroughly and then press down with a clean rag or sponge.
+Wait 10 to 15 minutes for it to soak in thoroughly, and then press down with a clean rag or sponge.

 Repeat this process a few times if needed to remove the stain.
 Once it appears the stain is gone, set down some clean white paper towels over the soaked area and put something heavy on the towels, such as a thick book, so they pull up all that leftover moisture.

-Believe it or not, ordinary shaving cream has a myriad of uses around the house, other than for shaving!
-The foamy action of shaving cream along with its light cleansers makes it an excellent choice for cleaning fireplace brick and stone, tile floors, porcelain, stone countertops, and even carpeting.
+Believe it or not, ordinary shaving cream has a myriad of uses around the house other than for shaving!
+The foamy action of shaving cream, along with its light cleansers, makes it an excellent choice for cleaning fireplace brick and stone, tile floors, porcelain, stone countertops, and even carpeting.